brimdata/zui/docs/Troubleshooting.md

 | **macOS**     | `$HOME/Library/Application Support/Brim/logs` |
 | **Linux**     | `$HOME/.config/Brim/logs` |

-Pleae include a ZIP of the contents of this directory along with any issue you open to report a bug.
+Please include a ZIP of the contents of this directory along with any issue you open to report a bug.

 ## Sample Packet Captures